 Expressing condolence is not easy, even for those of us who write for a living.
 How to find the words without sounding clichéd or cloying?
 Here are a few suggestions.

 How to Write a Sympathy Note

 Share a Story

 Share a story, a memory that defines who the person was.
 This needn’t be long or involved.
 For example, my father was respected in our town, seen as a natural teacher and a go-to guy.
 When he died, one neighbor wrote how my dad had taught him how to ride a bike when he was a little boy.
-Another wrote how my dad got him a first job at a country club.
+Another wrote how my dad got him the job at a country club.
 Both of these were things about my dad that I had never known.

 My mother was lively and warm, popular with my friends.
-In a condolence, one friend told me how she used to love coming to my house after school because “your mother always made me feel that I was just the one she wanted to see.”
+In condolence, one friend told me how she used to love coming to my house after school because “your mother always made me feel that I was just the one she wanted to see.”

 An Affirmation Even for Loss